toshbi4/house_elf_bot/README.md

-# house_elf_bot
+# house_elf
-Telegram bot for smart house controlling.
+Bot for smart home controlling with raspberri zero.